texfaq/texfaq.github.io/FAQ-multind.md

 names (or sectioning level, even) to use for the indexes, and [`\indexname`](FAQ-fixnam) is completely ignored.

-To create a ''general'' and an ''authors'' index, one might write:
+To create a "general" and an "authors" index, one might write:
 ```latex
 \usepackage{multind}
 \makeindex{general}